ioos/i52n-sos/index.md

     * application/x-netcdf - single sensor/observed property
     * application/zip; subtype=x-netcdf - zipped, supports multiple sensors

+__NOTE__: netCDF encoding formats require the installation of the netCDF4 C library on the server.
+For Debian/Ubuntu systems, this is the `libnetcdf-dev` package.

 The IOOS test data:

 * Generates network, station, and sensor procedures